Munsif Ali

 If you require assistance in resolving these issues, please do not hesitate to reach out to me.
 I would be delighted to assist you and collaborate with you in resolving these design challenges.

-0 - @IgraziellaSubmitted over 1 year ago
+0 - @IgraziellaSubmitted almost 2 years ago

 I've been on this challenge for a while now and still can't get around how to get an even border radius for all sides.
 I'm quite lost there.
 Any help on how to handle this will be really appreciated.